 NKLA Investors Have Opportunity to Lead Nikola Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-3, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).
+LOS ANGELES, Nov.
+7, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).

 Class Period: February 24, 2022 – September 7, 2023